 Most recently, Dr. Kaushal received an award from the Patient Centered Outcomes Research Institute (PCORI) for a newly established consortium of 22 organizations, including six medical schools and universities with Clinical and Translational Science Awards, to electronically share clinical data, including patient-reported outcomes and biological specimens, in order to foster research and healthcare improvement.

 Dr. Kaushal holds multiple academic leadership positions.
-Most recently, she has been named the Chair of a new Department of Healthcare Policy and Research building on a previous Department of Public Health.
+Most recently, she has been named the Chair of a new Department of Population Health Sciences building on a previous Department of Public Health.
 In this shared role between the medical school and the hospital, she will be assembling a team of healthcare economists, healthcare policy experts, medical informaticists, biostatisticians, epidemiologists, comparative effectiveness researchers, implementation scientists, and experts in clinical innovation.